m1chale/weather-journal-app/README.md

 # Template Project

+## Usage

+To use the template do the following steps:

+1. Copy the project folder
+2. Rename to your desired project-name
+3. Delete the .git folder
+4. Run: "git init"

+After running these steps you will have a fresh git repositorys without the history of the template

 ## Project description

 The Project consits of a single page with different sections about my home town.